anxiousazure/anxiousazure/README.md

 I also really really like Subnautica, it's probably one of my favorite games of all time.
 I also log a completely reasonable (it is not at all reasonable) amount of hours in Stardew Valley!

+Also also!!
+I have. recently. gotten into Cookie Run Kingdom.
+Which initially was supposed to be just a fun little idle game for me.
+And then I got invested in the lore of the cookie game.
+So.
+Uh.
+Smiles.
+Whoops???

 ![Fan Art Comment Deco_DoDoPonArt](https://github.com/user-attachments/assets/3bce9ce4-ed0e-4cf7-a7a4-b059dd2887f7)

 Other things about me...